pocc/tshark.dev/content/analyze/packet_hunting/packet_hunting.md

 ### Finding Components of Protocols

 Sometimes you know the protocol you're looking for, just not the relevant fields you need to filter with.
-`tshark -G protocols` will print all protocols, so you can use it in conjunction with grep to find fields of interest.
+`tshark -G fields` will print all fields, and `tshark -G protocols` will print all protocols.
+You can use them in conjunction with grep to find items of interest.

+#### list available protocols

+If you want to see what protocols tshark can dissect, or find the filter name for a specific protocol:

+    bash$ tshark -G protocols | grep -i "websocket\|tls" Datagram Transport Layer Security	DTLS	dtls	T	T	T Transport Layer Security	TLS	tls	T	T	T
+    WebSocket	WebSocket	websocket	T	T	T
+    Wireless Transport Layer Security	WTLS	wtls	T	T	T

+This shows the long name, short name, and filter name (third column) you'd use in a display filter.

 #### grep for a specific field by name